In-patient luxury rehab center in Thailand

 A person with the jealous type of delusions believes their significant other is unfaithful without any evidence.
 Persecutory delusions are beliefs of being mistreated or threatened by someone.
 Somatic delusions are beliefs of having a medical problem.
 People with mixed delusions usually have more than one type of other delusions.

-The most likely causes of delusional disorder are genetic predisposition, abnormalities in certain brain areas, imbalance of brain neurotransmitters, and environmental and psychological factors, including stress, alcoholism and substance abuse, suspicion and envy.
+The most likely causes of delusional disorder are genetic predisposition, abnormalities in certain brain areas, imbalance of brain neurotransmitters, and environmental and psychological factors, including stress, alcoholism and substance abuse, suspicion, and envy.

 Effects of delusional disorder include depression, legal issues, and self-harm or harm to others.